-Payments of interest on the Notes qualify as taxable savings income (Einkünfte aus Kapitalvermögen) pursuant to section 20 para 1 no 7 German Income Tax Act ("ITA" - Einkommensteuergesetz).
+Accordingly, payments of interest on the Notes should qualify as taxable savings income (Einkünfte aus Kapitalvermögen) pursuant to section 20 para 1 no 7 ITA.

-Capital gains/capital losses realised upon sale of the Notes, computed as the difference between the acquisition costs and the sales proceeds reduced by expenses directly and factually related to the sale, qualify as (negative) savings income.
-Where the Notes are issued in a currency other than euro, the acquisition costs will be converted into euro at the time of acquisition, the sales proceeds will be converted into euro at the time of sale and the difference will then be computed in euro.
-If the Notes are assigned, redeemed, repaid or contributed into a corporation by way of a hidden contribution (verdeckte Einlage in einer Kapitalgesellschaft) rather than sold, as a rule, such transaction is treated like a sale.
+Capital gains / capital losses realised upon sale of the Notes, computed as the difference between the acquisition costs and the sales proceeds reduced by expenses directly and factually related to the sale, should qualify as positive or negative savings income in terms of section 20 para 2 sentence 1 no 7 ITA.
+Where the Notes are acquired and/or sold in a currency other than Euro, the acquisition costs will be converted into Euro at the time of acquisition, the sales proceeds will be converted into Euro at the time of sale and the difference will then be computed in Euro.
+If the Notes are assigned, redeemed, repaid or contributed into a corporation by way of a hidden contribution (verdeckte Einlage in eine Kapitalgesellschaft) rather than sold, as a rule, such transaction is treated like a sale.
 Losses from the sale of Notes can only be offset against other savings income and, if there is not sufficient other positive savings income, carried forward in subsequent assessment periods.

-Pursuant to a tax decree issued by the Federal Ministry of Finance dated 22 December 2009, a bad debt loss (Forderungsausfall) and a waiver of a receivable (Forderungsverzicht), to the extent the waiver does not qualify as a hidden contribution, shall not be treated like a sale.
+Pursuant to a tax decree issued by the Federal Ministry of Finance dated 22 December 2009 as amended on 16 November 2010, a bad debt loss (Forderungsausfall) and a waiver of a receivable (Forderungsverzicht), to the extent the waiver does not qualify as a hidden contribution, shall not be treated like a sale.
 Accordingly, losses suffered upon such bad debt loss or waiver shall not be tax-deductible.
-However, the Issuer takes the view that losses suffered for other reasons (e.g. because the Notes are linked to a reference value and such reference value decreases in value) should be tax-deductible, subject to the ring-fencing rules described above.
+However, the Issuer takes the view that losses suffered for other reasons (e.g. because the Notes are linked to a reference value and such reference value decreases in value) should be tax-deductible, subject to the ring-fencing rules described above and subject to the following paragraph.
 Investors should note that such view of the Issuer must not be understood as a guarantee that the tax authorities and/or courts will follow such view.